Daniel Sysoev: Biography

-Sysoev was born into a family of Soviet dissidents.
+Sysoev was born in 1974 into a family of Soviet dissidents.
 His father was Alexey Nikolayevich Sysoev, cleric of the Church of Peter and Paul in Yasenevo.
 His great-grandfather on his mother's side was a mullah.

-While studying at the Moscow Theological Seminary, according to the memoirs of Hieromonk Job (Gumerov), "[Sysoev] was imbued with a fervent conviction that only Orthodoxy contains the saving truth.
+He enrolled in the Moscow Theological Seminary in 1991.
+While studying there, according to the memoirs of Hieromonk Job (Gumerov), "[Sysoev] was imbued with a fervent conviction that only Orthodoxy contains the saving truth.
 Possessing excellent abilities, he already knew the church canons in his student years and heatedly argued with students and teachers when they allowed the slightest compromises."
+He graduated in 1995, and was soon after ordained as a deacon.

+Sysoev later became a PhD student at the Moscow Theological Academy.
+In 2000, he completed his dissertation there, which was titled Anthropology and Analysis of the Seventh-Day Adventists and the Watchtower Society.
+In 2001, he began to work as a priest.

 Sysoev's sermons were published in a series of books.
-Explaining the teaching of the Orthodox Church, Sysoev used the term 'Uranopolitanism'.
+Explaining the teaching of the Orthodox Church, Sysoev used the term 'Uranopolitism'.

 In 2008, Sysoev took an active part in a missionary trip to Kyrgyzstan, in which he held several talks both in local Orthodox parishes and with local residents and performed several baptisms of local residents.
 Part of the missionary group made a trip to the Muslim region near the city of Osh.